Data Centers in Lille

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: France offers specific financial incentives, including potential European Investment Bank (EIB) loan financing for large-scale data center projects.
-These programs are designed to attract significant digital infrastructure investments and lower the capital expenditure for new builds.
+Tax Advantage For Data Centers France provides specific financial incentives, including European Investment Bank (EIB) loan financing for large-scale data center projects.
+This support helps reduce the capital expenditure for new builds and major expansions.

 Natural Disaster Risk